DjangoGirls/organizer-manual/attendees/README.md

 ### Google Doc Form

 As we have mentioned you can use Google Doc Form for this purpose.
 You can do that by going to your Google Drive, clicking "CREATE" button and choosing "Form" and "Create and share" option.
 Then you should fill in all the necessary data: name, layout, etc..

+You can also copy our existing template form by [clicking this link](https://docs.google.com/forms/d/1_C3Jp-QULdUBB9e8c_n2MG0s0ckkwABoIJvZGG5mbi4/edit?usp=sharing) and then choosing "File" and "Make a copy..." option in the menu.

 ### Questions